Crescent Island Lake Naivasha Kenya | Moi South Lake Road | Naivasha

 * Bird watching

-* Horseback ridding
+* Horseback riding

 * Biking on the Island